gnastacast/dvrk-vtk-registration/README.md

 # DaVinci
-This project registers stl's to the daVinci robot using monocular vision
+This project registers stl's to the daVinci robot using monocular vision.
+It is made to be built in a catkin workspace using catkin build tools

 ## Compatibility